GBAF Logo

 Add as preferred source on Google

-Kyiv Residents Respond to Renewed Russian Threats
+Kyiv Residents and Diplomats Respond to Russian Threats

 By Yurii Kovalenko

-Russia said on Monday it intended to launch "systematic strikes" on targets in Kyiv and urged foreigners and diplomats to leave.
+Russia, which has relentlessly attacked Ukrainian cities, including Kyiv, since launching its full-scale invasion in 2022, said on Monday it intended to launch "systematic strikes" on targets in Kyiv and urged foreigners and diplomats to leave.

 "I will stay in Ukraine, and I will stay in Kyiv."

-A heavy missile and drone bombardment on Sunday killed three people, injured more than 90 and damaged around 300 sites across the city, Ukrainian authorities said.
+A heavy missile and drone bombardment on Sunday killed three people in the city, injured more than 90 and damaged around 300 sites, Ukrainian authorities said.
+A strike on May 14 killed 24 civilians in Kyiv.

 "Honestly, our people are tired of this, and I am also tired of this war," said Viktoriia Paramonova, 21, a barista in a cafe damaged in Sunday's strikes.